 I’ve played this exercise many times, varying the content type to get diversified practice.
 For example, you ought to be quicker on feet (tongue!) to describe a fast-paced sports program than when you describe a crime scene in a movie.

 When you come across conversation between two persons, put yourself in the shoes of each, guess their lines, and speak.
 Don’t bother if you’re completely off the mark on accuracy.
 It matters less.
-However, when you describe a scene rather than a dialogue, you’ll be far more accurate, as you don’t have do the guessing.

 3. Speak to yourself